 When thinking about how to impress your customers to increase sales, packaging might be the last thing you think about.
 But think about it: receiving your package is the only physical contact customers have with you.
 Yes, they’ll receive emails and updates from you, but your packaging reflects the quality of your service.
 There is plenty of evidence to show that premium packaging makes customers feel like they’re getting a more luxurious experience.
 And with a more luxurious unboxing experience, they’re more likely to buy from you again.

 Great packaging and unboxing doesn’t have to cost loads, or mimic another brand’s experience.
 But there’s plenty of ways to make it feel more luxurious than Jiffy envelopes!
 Let’s take a look:

 Brown corrugated cardboard is the Amazon way – and for good reason.
 It’s inexpensive, and is sustainable.
 If it’s done right, it can look chic too – you don’t have to sacrifice glamour just because it’s brown!
 Branded packing tape or stickers on the outside of the box can help minimise printing costs, while reinforcing your brand.

 Obviously, there are some products that require plastic outers.
 It’s important to make sure you’re choosing recyclable where possible.
+Sustainable packaging will continue to be a major trend, and will eventually become the norm, so talk to your suppliers.
 If you’re using recycled plastic, consider printing your logo on your bags.
 There are plenty of companies who can both design and print your packaging.
 Striking packaging helps customers remember your brand, after all!